tangomega/graylog-installer/README.md

 This repository contains an **automated Bash script** to install and configure a **Graylog server** with a **MongoDB backend** on Ubuntu/Debian systems.
 It also includes optional **HTTPS/TLS configuration** for securing the Graylog web interface.

-The setup is designed for **local lab environments** and is compatible with network devices like FortiGate for syslog ingestion.
+The setup is designed for **local network environments** and is compatible with network devices like FortiGate for syslog ingestion.

 ---
 ## **Prerequisites**